This is a guide covering the best battery grips for the Canon 5D Mark IV.

 This battery grip by Vello has a distinctly different contour, which some photographers say fits their hands better than the shape of the official Canon battery grip.

-At less than half the price, it’s also a great alternative to the much more expensive Canon grip.
+It’s also a great alternative to the Canon grip.

 As is typical with Canon 5D Mark IV battery grips, it features slots for two lithium batteries, which will double your camera’s charge.